 You likely know that smoking cigarettes increases your risk for lung cancer.
-You may even know that a habit of smoking a pack per day also increases your chances of:
+You may even know that smoking a pack per day also increases your chances of:

 - cardiovascular disease

 If that’s not enough to make you put down the pack, consider that smoking also increases your chances of getting psoriasis.
 If you already have psoriasis, you’re likely to have more severe symptoms.
 If you’re a woman, this likelihood increases even further.

 Keep reading for a look at what research says about the link between psoriasis and smoking.
 You’ll also hear from two psoriasis patients who share their story of why they quit smoking, as well as how quitting impacted their symptoms.

 Psoriasis is a common autoimmune disease involving the skin and joints.
 Psoriasis affects about 3.2 percent of people in the United States.
 It’s estimated that psoriasis affects about 125 million people worldwide.